noisyboiler/wampy/README.md

 ## An experimental (and incomplete) WAMP Implementation.

 The WAMP protocol connects Clients through either RPC or pub/sub over a Router.
-A Client is some kind of application, maybe a Caller, maybe a Callee, else a Publisher or a Subscriber.
-A Router is another type of application - a message broker - and highly likely to be Crossbar.
+A Client is some kind of application, maybe a *Caller*, maybe a *Callee*, else a *Publisher* or a *Subscriber*.
+A *Router* is another type of application - a message broker - and highly likely to be Crossbar.

-Whatever application you're dealing with, WAMP refers to these as a "Peer".
+Whatever application you're dealing with, WAMP refers to these as a __Peer__.

 ## WAMP Peers

-It helps me to first think about "peers" when trying to understand the WAMP protocol.
-You need to write some kind off app or script that talks like a "Peer".
+It helps me to always think about these "peers" when trying to understand the WAMP protocol.
+You need to write some kind off app or script that talks like a *Peer*.

-So with this project you can create and register Peers to implement some WAMP roles: Callee, Caller and Dealer.
+So with __wampy__ you can create and register Peers to implement some WAMP roles: Callee, Caller and Dealer.

 ### Quickstart: A Router Peer